-After the latest results, the consensus from OneSmart International Education Group's twin analysts is for revenues of CN¥3.54b in 2020, which would reflect a not inconsiderable 13% decline in sales compared to the last year of performance.
-Statutory earnings per share are predicted to shoot up 218% to CN¥1.77.
-In the lead-up to this report, the analysts had been modelling revenues of CN¥4.72b and earnings per share (EPS) of CN¥2.70 in 2020.
-It looks like sentiment has declined substantially in the aftermath of these results, with a pretty serious reduction to revenue estimates and a large cut to earnings per share numbers as well.
+After the latest results, the three analysts covering OneSmart International Education Group are now predicting revenues of CN¥5.06b in 2020.
+If met, this would reflect a major 27% improvement in sales compared to the last 12 months.
+Statutory earnings per share are expected to step up 17% to CN¥1.77.
+Before this earnings report, analysts had been forecasting revenues of CN¥5.37b and earnings per share (EPS) of CN¥2.70 in 2020.
+From this we can that analyst sentiment has definitely become more bearish after the latest results, leading to lower revenue forecasts and a large cut to earnings per share estimates.

 The Bottom Line

-The most important thing to take away is that the analysts downgraded their earnings per share estimates, showing that there has been a clear decline in sentiment following these results.
-Unfortunately, they also downgraded their revenue estimates, and our data indicates revenues are expected to perform worse than the wider industry.
-Even so, earnings per share are more important to the intrinsic value of the business.
-The consensus price target held steady at CN¥54.92, with the latest estimates not enough to have an impact on their price targets.
+The most important thing to take away is that analysts downgraded their earnings per share estimates, showing that there has been a clear decline in sentiment following these results.
+Regrettably, they also downgraded their revenue estimates, but the latest forecasts still imply the business will grow faster than the wider market.
+Analysts also downgraded their price target, suggesting that the latest news has led analysts to become more pessimistic about the intrinsic value of the business.

-Keeping that in mind, we still think that the longer term trajectory of the business is much more important for investors to consider.
-We have analyst estimates for OneSmart International Education Group going out as far as 2022, and you can see them free on our platform here.
+Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
+We have forecasts for OneSmart International Education Group going out to 2022, and you can see them free on our platform here.